 Days of the week are usually taught to beginner ESL students early on in English courses.
 Once students have learned days of the week, you can incorporate days of the week into your classroom routine.

 For example, you can start each class by asking students ‘What day is it today?’ and writing it on the board.
-Then, later on as students study ordinal numbers and months, you can start each class by asking students what the day and date it is today and writing it on the board.
+Then, later on, as students study ordinal numbers and months, you can start each class by asking students what the day and date it is today and writing it on the board.

 This page is a complete ESL lesson plan to teach days of the week to beginner ESL learners.
-The games and activities in this lesson plan are mainly aimed at kids, but can be easily adapted to teach older beginner learners.
+The games and activities in this lesson plan are mainly aimed at kids but can be easily adapted to teach older beginner learners.

 All the materials you need for this lesson can be found below.
-For more materials to teach days of the week that are not used in this lesson plan, check out section at the bottom of this page.
+For more materials to teach days of the week that are not used in this lesson plan, check out the section at the bottom of this page.

 Materials for this lesson:

 - Student Cards – Days of the Week

 - Memory Game PPT – Days of the Week

 - Days of the Week Song on YouTube